erisonnicodemos/perguntech/README.md

 # Perguntech API

-Perguntech is a question-and-answer repository where users can manage and search for questions within various categories.
-The API is built using .NET Core 7, MongoDB, and Redis.
+Perguntech is a tech question-and-answer repository where users can manage and search for questions within various categories.
+The API is built using .NET Core 7, MongoDB and Client side with Next.Js.

 ## Architecture